-Student Code of Conduct
+Student Conduct Code

-Rape and all forms of sexual assault and misconduct are violations of Highline's Code of Student Conduct and the Revised Code of Washington (RCW) Chapter 9.44 and the following regulations:
+Rape and all forms of sexual assault and misconduct are violations of Highline's Student Conduct Code.

-- Washington Administrative Code, Title 1321 WAC - RCW 49.60.030 Freedom from discrimination Declaration of civil rights - Highline College Title IX Policy and Procedure
+- Washington Administrative Code, Title 1321 WAC 1321-126-515. - Highline College Title IX Policy and Procedure.

 Highline College seeks to provide an educational environment in which students, faculty, and staff work together in an atmosphere free of sexual misconduct, including sexual assault, sexual harassment, dating violence, domestic violence and stalking.
 Every member of the Highline College community shall be aware that sexual misconduct, and/or acts of violence with a sexual nature directed toward another person will not be tolerated and are prohibited by federal and state law.
 Highline College will discipline persons identified as responsible for sexual misconduct, dating or domestic violence, or stalking as described in this report and college policy.